kyratrades/kyratrades.github.io/docs/concerts.md

 CAST
 : Stephanie J. Block, Felicia Finley, Alison Fraser, Cheyenne Jackson, Erin Leigh Peck, Kate Shindle, Laura Bell Bundy, Matt Cavanaugh, Susan Egan, Max von Essen, Andrea McArdle, Mandy Gonzalez

+#### The Best Is Yet to Come: The Music of Cy Coleman - Off-Broadway - May 28, 2011
+{: .no_toc .d-inline-block }

+FORMAT
+: VOB+smalls `1 DVD`

+CAST
+: Billy Stritch, Lillias White, Howard McGillin, Rachel York, David Burnham, Sally Mayes

+NOTES
+: Some obstructions to the picture for the first 7 minutes; filmed from about the 4th row and a little off to the side

 #### Tom Kitt & Friends - Joe's Pub - October 6, 2008
 {: .no_toc .d-inline-block }